All Episodes

 She'd never thought about backing up her computer.

-Because you don't back up your TV, you don't back up your your your coffee pot.
+You don't back up your coffee pot.

 She got it.